87th Infantry Regiment "Friuli"

 The 87th Infantry Regiment "Friuli" (87° Reggimento Fanteria "Friuli") is an active unit of the Italian Army based in Bologna in the Emilia-Romagna.
 The regiment is named for the region of Friuli and part of the Italian Army's infantry arm.
-On 4 October 2022 the name, flag and traditions of the regiment were assigned to the Command and Tactical Supports Unit "Friuli" of the Airmobile Brigade "Friuli".
+On 1 October 2022 the name, flag and traditions of the regiment were assigned to the Command and Tactical Supports Unit "Friuli" of the Airmobile Brigade "Friuli".

 The regiment was one of sixteen infantry regiments formed on 1 November 1884.
 During World War I the regiment fought on the Italian front.
 The regiment was disbanded in 1926 and reformed in March 1937.
 During World War II the regiment was assigned to the 20th Infantry Division "Friuli", with which it participated in the invasion of Yugoslavia.
 In late 1942 the Friuli division was sent as occupation force to the island of Corsica, where the division was informed of the Armistice of Cassibile on 8 September 1943.
 The division immediately engaged German forces in combat and joined the Italian Co-belligerent Army.
 Reorganized as Combat Group "Friuli" and assigned to the II Polish Corps group and regiment fought in the Italian Campaign.
 The regiment was disbanded in 1958 and reformed in 1975 as a battalion sized motorized unit.
 Disbanded again in 1991 the regiment was reformed in 2022 as a command and tactical supports unit.

 History

 Formation

 On 1 November 1884 the 87th Infantry Regiment (Brigade "Friuli") was formed in Milan with companies ceded by the 23rd Infantry Regiment (Brigade "Como"), 24th Infantry Regiment (Brigade "Como"), 45th Infantry Regiment (Brigade "Reggio"), 51st Infantry Regiment (Brigade "Alpi"), and 67th Infantry Regiment (Brigade "Palermo").
-On the same day the 88th Infantry Regiment (Brigade "Friuli") was formed in Milan with companies ceded by the sister regiments of the above listed regiments and by the 63rd Infantry Regiment and 64th Infantry Regiment of the Brigade "Cagliari".
+On the same day the 88th Infantry Regiment (Brigade "Friuli") was formed in Milan with companies ceded by the 46th Infantry Regiment (Brigade "Reggio"), 52nd Infantry Regiment (Brigade "Alpi"), 68th Infantry Regiment (Brigade "Palermo"), and by the 63rd Infantry Regiment and 64th Infantry Regiment of the Brigade "Cagliari".
 Both regiments consisted of a staff and three battalions, with four companies per battalion.
 Together the two regiments formed the Brigade "Friuli".

-In 1895-96 the regiment provided 13 officers and 242 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
-In 1911-12 the regiment provided three officers and 1,030 enlisted to augment units fighting in the Italo-Turkish War.
+In 1895–96 the regiment provided 13 officers and 242 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
+In 1911–12 the regiment provided three officers and 1,030 enlisted to augment units fighting in the Italo-Turkish War.
 In 1913, after the end Italo-Turkish War, the regiment was deployed to Libya on occupation duty.
 In 1914 the regiment returned to its base in Siena.